-In the spirit of the vision and mission of our school community, we are committed to be partners with our parents and families in pursuing the wellbeing, learning and character development of our students.
-School policies and procedures are directed towards the supporting of this goals.
+In the spirit of the vision and mission of our school community, we are committed to be partners with our parents and families in pursuing the well being, learning and character development of our students.
+School policies and procedures are directed towards the supporting of these goals.
 The social norms of the school are fundamental in establishing the environment in which these goals are pursued.
 The school uniform policy assists in creating a suitable educational environment at Mother Teresa.

 Uniforms also promote equity in that individuals are not distinguished in terms of their economic or social status – all are valued for who they are rather than what they have.
 Besides obvious safety issues in some learning activities (e.g. HPE and sports), the wearing of jewellery is discouraged for similar reasons of equity.

 All students are required to wear their school hat throughout the year at break times and when participating in outdoor activities.
 The school hat should be worn to and from school.
-The school has a “No Hat – No Play ” Policy during recess and lunch breaks meaning if a student does not have their hat at school and wearing it outside at recess and lunch, they are required to be in an allocated shaded location as directed by a staff member.
+The school has a “No Hat – No Play ” Policy during recess and lunch breaks meaning if a student does not have their hat at school, they are required to be in an allocated shaded location as directed by a staff member.

 Nail Polish and tattoo stickers are not to be worn at school